I’ve been wanting to get this post up for awhile. Thankfully baby boy is on the mend and I had a few minutes to get this up. Yay!

 Binding or Heat Sealed Ribbon (10″ pieces, number needed depends on your crib.
 I used 14 for one rail guard.)

 1. Measure and cut your fabric and batting.
-Everett’s crib rail is roughly 53″ long.
+E’s crib rail is roughly 53″ long.
 So I cut two strips 54″ long and 7″ wide.
 I then cut the batting 52″ by 6″.
 You can double up the batting if you’ve got a serious teether and want extra protection.
 I did.

 2. Take both pieces of fabric and fold over 1/2″ on all four sides.
 Sew these down on all sides and make the corners square.
 A 1/4″ seam allowance should work just fine.